mpnally/Terrifically-Simple-JSON/README.md

-TS-JSON also defines two JSON properties, `_id` and `_isA`. `_id` is used to express the identity of an object. `_isA` is used to express the type(s) of an object. `_id` is fairly fundamental to TD-JSON, because it is the construct that allows you to specify the correspondence between a JSON object and the underlying entity it represents. `_isA` is not so fundamental—I added it because it makes it a bit easier to talk about the concepts and it is generally useful.
+TS-JSON also defines two JSON properties, `_id` and `_isA`. `_id` is used to express the identity of an object. `_isA` is used to express the type(s) of an object. `_id` is fairly fundamental to TD-JSON, because it is the construct that allows you to specify the correspondence between a JSON object and the underlying entity it represents. `_isA` is not so fundamental and needn't really be built into TS-JSON—I added it because it makes it a bit easier to talk about the concepts and it is generally useful.

 The 3 JSON restrictions and 2 JSON properties above comprise the complete specification of TS-JSON.
 There is no more.
 What follows is descriptive.